devknightingale/c856/README.md

 # C856 - User Experience Design

 This repository is intended for the Performance Assessments (Tasks 1 & 2) of C856, User Experience Design.
-Though only one aspect of this project requires coding, I wanted to capture my process of accomplishing these tasks to potentially place on my resume as a project.
+Though only one aspect of this project (optionally) requires coding, I wanted to capture my process of accomplishing these tasks to potentially place on my resume as a project.

 ## Scenario